Staars/Staars.github.io/docs/Bluetooth_MI32.md

 !!! tip

     The payload can be parsed according to the BLE GAP standard.
 It consists of AD elements of variable size in the format length-type-data, where the length byte describes the length of the two following components in bytes, the type byte is defined in the GAP and the data parts of 'length-1' bytes is interpreted according to the type.

+Two methods for filtering of advertisements are provided:
+`ble.adv_watch(mac,type)`: watch BLE address exclusively, is added to a list (mac is a 6-byte-buffer, type is optional 0-3, default is 0)
+`ble.adv_block(mac,type)`: block  BLE address, is added to a list(mac is a 6-byte-buffer, type is optional 0-3, default is 0)

+!!! tip

+    The watchlist is more effective to avoid missing packets, than the blocklist in environments with high BLE traffic.
+Both methods work for the internal Xiaomi driver and the post processing with Berry.

 Communicating via connections is a bit more complex.
 We have to start with a callback function and a byte buffer again.
 ```python